valsamovich/cs.github.io/docs/how-to-git.md

 GET THE CODE AND MAKE CHANGES
 -----------------------------

-1. Clone the remote repository and create a branch for your changes
+Clone the remote repository and create a branch for your changes:

 ```
 git clone https://github.com/how-to-git.git